-Selecting the 508 Compliance option makes certain elements in Adobe Captivate projects accessible or open to accessibility technology.
-For example, if you select the 508 Compliance and you have filled in the project name and project description text boxes in Project preferences, a screen reader will read the name and description when the Adobe Captivate SWF file is played.
+Selecting the Enable Accessibility option (Edit > Preferences > Publishing) makes certain elements in Adobe Captivate projects accessible or open to accessibility technology.
+For example, if you select the Enable Accessibility option and you have filled in the project name and project description text boxes in Project preferences, a screen reader will read the name and description when the Adobe Captivate SWF file is played.

-The following Adobe Captivate elements are accessible when the 508 Compliance option is selected:
+The following Adobe Captivate elements are accessible when Enable Accessibility is selected:

 Output generated with the Section 508 option is displayed by all supported browsers.
 However, your output may not be Section 508-compliant unless it is viewed with Internet Explorer.
 Internet Explorer is the only browser with support for MSAA (Microsoft Active Accessibility).